Asabiyyah

-'Asabiyyah (عصبيّة, also 'asabiyya, 'group feeling' or 'social cohesion') is a concept of social solidarity with an emphasis on unity, group consciousness, and a sense of shared purpose and social cohesion, originally primarily used in the context of tribalism and clanism.

-In the modern period, it is generally analogous to solidarity.
-However, it is often negatively associated because it can widely used in ethnically and linguistically nationalism or partisanship, i.e., loyalty to one's group regardless of circumstances.
+Asabiyyah or asabiyya (عصبيّة) is a concept of social solidarity with an emphasis on unity, group consciousness, and a sense of shared purpose and social cohesion.
+Originally rooted in tribal and clan loyalties, asabiyyah came to signify social solidarity in a broader sense after Ibn Khaldun made it the central concept in his explanation of the cyclical rise and fall of dynastic states.
+Arabist Franz Rosenthal, in his English translation of Ibn Khaldun's Muqaddimah, translated asabiyyah as group feeling.
+However, it can carry negative connotations due to its use in contexts of ethnic and linguistic nationalism or partisanship, i.e., loyalty to one's group regardless of circumstances.

 The concept was familiar in the pre-Islamic era, but became popularized in Ibn Khaldun's Muqaddimah, in which it is described as the fundamental bond of human society and the basic motive force of history, pure only in its nomadic form.
-Ibn Khaldun argued that asabiyya is cyclical and directly relevant to the rise and fall of civilizations: it is strongest at the start of a civilization, declines as the civilization advances, and then another more compelling asabiyyah eventually takes its place to help establish a different civilization.
+Ibn Khaldun argued that 'asabiyya is cyclical and directly relevant to the rise and fall of civilizations: it is strongest at the start of a civilization, declines as the civilization advances, and then another more compelling asabiyyah eventually takes its place to help establish a different civilization.

+Etymology

+The Arabic noun ʿaṣabiyya (عصبيّة) derives from the triliteral root ʿ-ṣ-b (ع-ص-ب), whose core semantic field concerns binding, wrapping, or tying together.